i1ya-kznts9v/prime-numbers-csg/README.md

-# Prime numbers grammar generator and checker
+# Prime numbers grammar CSG generator and checker

 ## This program use LBA to make prime number context-sensitive grammar and check it